 Sunday, November 6, 2016

 To its chagrin, Coup ended up taking a hiatus which is lasting longer than expected.
 However, progress toward reopening is happening, and it seems as if we'll be reopening after the holidays.
-The format will be different in that Coup will be involved in production assistance of BESOTORO while promoting paintings of a small group of artists.
+The format will be different in that Coup will be involved in management and production assistance of my son the artist Blaine Capone.

 Saturday, July 23, 2016